-New Zealand and Australia announced on 24 March 2022 an arrangement under which New Zealand will resettle eligible refugees subject to Australia’s offshore transfer policy.
-The arrangement applies to eligible refugees currently located on Nauru or in Australia.
-It has been agreed that New Zealand will accept to resettle up to 150 refugees annually for three years.
+On 24 March 2022, New Zealand and Australia announced an arrangement under which New Zealand will resettle eligible refugees who are subject to Australia’s offshore transfer policy.
+This arrangement applies to eligible refugees currently located on Nauru or in Australia.
+It has been agreed that New Zealand will resettle up to 150 refugees each year, for the next three years.

 The following processing steps apply to both pathways for resettlement to New Zealand for transferred persons.
 Further details on processing steps may be shared on our website at a later stage.
 Please visit our website regularly for updates.